knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 The autoscaler component will use this information to calculate the number of pods needed to handle the incoming traffic for a specific Knative service.

 In detail, when serving traffic, a Knative service can operate in two modes: the `proxy` mode and the `serve` mode.
-When in proxy mode, activator is on the data path (which means the incoming requests are routed through the activator component), and it will stay on the path until certain conditions are met (more on this later).
+When in proxy mode, the activator is on the data path (which means the incoming requests are routed through the activator component), and it will stay on the path until certain conditions are met (more on this later).
-If these conditions are met, activator will be removed from the data path, and the service will transition to serve mode.
+If these conditions are met, the activator will be removed from the data path, and the service will transition to serve mode.
 For example, when a service scales from/to zero, the activator is added to the data path by default.
 This default setting often confuses users, as the activator will not be removed from the path unless enough capacity is available.
-This is by intention, as one of the activator's roles is to offer back pressure capabilities so that a Knative service is not overloaded by incoming traffic.
+This is by intention, as one of the activator's roles (as mentioned above) is to offer back pressure capabilities so that a Knative service is not overloaded by incoming traffic.

 ## Background